 These difficulties make it hard for children to work out what a sound is, where the sound came from and when the sound happened.
 And this means it’s hard for children to listen properly when there’s background noise or the sound is muffled.

 APD is a problem with the way a child’s ears and brain work together to understand sound.
-But it isn’t a hearing impairment and it isn’t an intellectual disorder.
+It isn’t a hearing impairment and it isn’t an intellectual disorder.
 APD can also look like a language problem, a learning difficulty or attention deficit hyperactivity disorder, but it isn’t these things either.

 Because APD looks like other problems and often happens with other disorders like language and reading difficulties, it can be hard to diagnose.